TomInTheBytes/SANS-HHC-2024/docs/prologue/elf_minder_9000.md

         }
     ```

+    !!! example "AI usage"
+        ChatGPT was used to quickly analyze and explain this code snippet.

     This code is responsible for computing the next point for the elf when encountering a spring.
 The game says the following:

     !!! quote "Help documentation"